top of page

 Scheduling and Walk Structure

-Visibility is not optional in January — it is part of professional duty of care.
+Visibility is not optional in winter; it is an operational requirement.

 Professional walkers should:

-This is especially important for dogs walking multiple times per week.
+This is particularly important for dogs walked several times per week, where cumulative exposure increases risk.

 Weather Monitoring as Standard Practice

-January conditions can change rapidly.
-Checking forecasts should be a daily operational task, not an occasional habit.
+Forecast checks should be a daily operational task, not an occasional habit.
+Planning should happen before dogs are collected, not once conditions deteriorate.

-Having weather data and daylight information accessible within The Dog House dashboards supports informed decisions before dogs are collected, not after problems arise.
+Having weather and daylight data accessible via The Dog House dashboards supports consistent, informed decision-making across the month.

 When Outdoor Walks Are Not Appropriate

-Professional judgement includes knowing when not to proceed as normal.
+Professional judgement includes knowing when normal routines are not appropriate.

 • Shortened welfare walks